LaunchCodeEducation/java-web-development/docs/_sources/chapters/thymeleaf-views/template-conditionals.rst.txt

 As long as ``userSelection`` is NOT ``"instant"``, the condition evaluates to ``false``, and the ``h2`` element gets added to the view.

-If we want to set up a situation like *If true, do this thing.
+If we want to set up a situation like *if true, do this thing.
 Otherwise, do this other thing*, we need to pair a ``th:if`` with a ``th:unless``.

 .. admonition:: Example